 - 3/4 teaspoon kosher salt

-- 5 tbsp Extra Virgin Olive Oil from Spain, divided
+- 5 tbsp Extra Virgin Olive Oil, divided

 - 8 scallions. chopped